jachiang1216/AI-Chatbot/README.md

 - Install and authorize the App in the workspace
 ### Ngrok
 Ngrok is essential to port communications between the python program and the Slack application
+- Go to https://ngrok.com/download and download Ngrok
+- Navigate to ngrok.exe directory and run ./ngrok <authtoken>
+- Start the public port: ./ngrok http 5004
+### Ngrok Deploying AI-Chatbot to Slack

 ## 3. Credits
 Cat and Dog Pictures were queried through https://shibe.online/ (Shiba Inu API).
 Special thanks to Jammy for the shibes and Microsoft Research Asia et al for the cats!